railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 	But many other Open ERP documents can also generate analytic costs, such as credit notes and purchases of goods.

-	So when you invoice the client at the end of the month it's possible for you to include all the analytic costs,
+	So when you invoice the client at the end of the month it is possible for you to include all the analytic costs,
 	not just the hours worked.
 So, for example you can easily recharge the whole cost of your journeys to the client.

-Case 3 : An IT Services Company
+Case 3 : IT Services Company
 -------------------------------

 Most IT services companies face the following problems: